A Hard Chapter Closes - Now Dallas County Republicans Get Back to Work

 • Mandatory audit logging: Require that all public records requests for ballot images and cast vote records be logged and flagged for bulk pattern requests — creating accountability for bad-faith aggregation attempts.

-These four measures, combined with the laws already in force, would create a complete legal barrier at every stage of any ballot identification attack chain.
+These six measures, combined with the laws already in force, would create a complete legal barrier at every stage of any ballot identification attack chain — and, in the case of the closed-primary item, would also secure the operational foundation that makes the other five work.
 This is the legislative agenda worth fighting for.
 This is where the party’s passion, political capital, and organizational energy should now be directed.

-"I will fully support getting these final legislative items passed in the Texas House to fully protect ballot secrecy, the sanctity of our elections, and to hold election officials across Texas accountable and punish those who violate the integrity of Texas elections."
+"I will fully support getting these final legislative items passed in the Texas House to close our primaries, fully protect ballot secrecy, the sanctity of our elections, and to hold election officials across Texas accountable and punish those who violate the integrity of Texas elections."

 ✦ ✦ ✦

-Conclusion: The Right Fight, in the Right Place
+Conclusion: The Right Fight, Together, in the Right Place

 The principle at the heart of this dispute — that every Texan has the right to cast a secret ballot free from coercion, retaliation, or exposure — is correct, important, and worth fighting for.(Texas Const., Art.
 VI, §4)(Texas SOS, 2024, June 6)